AdamKyle/flare/resources/info/skill-information/section-2.md

 When a skill levels there are two ways the next level xp is claculated.
 That is the xp needed to go fro level 2-3 for example.

-**For skills that can be trained**: This value is between 100 and 150 xp needed to level the skill.
+- **For skills that can be trained**: This value is between 100 and 150 xp needed to level the skill.
-**For crafting skills**: This value is between 100 and 200xp needed to level that skill.
+- **For crafting skills**: This value is between 100 and 200xp needed to level that skill.

 ## Skill Training Modifiers

 Some [items, quest items and affixes]() will contain things that affect the training of a skill.
-For example Lets say you find an item that contains a bonus of 150% (youll find these with [crafting]() books) xp towards the xp.
-That would mean every time you suceede in killing a monster or crating an item an extra bonus of xp is handed out.
+For example Lets say you find an item that contains a bonus of 150% (you'll find these with [crafting](/information/crafting) books) xp towards the xp.
+That would mean every time you succeed in killing a monster or crating an item an extra bonus of xp is handed out.

 Some of these items are easy to come by, such as visiting ports or doing adventures.
 While others have a tiny drop rate of 1% or less.
 Your Looting skill would help in achieving these.